0BananaBig0/OpenCL/README.md

 The repo comes from https://github.com/michel-meneses/great-opencl-examples.
 # Great OpenCL Examples
-This repository provides some free, organized, ready-to-compile and well-documented OpenCL C++ code examples.
+This repository provides some free, organized, ready-to-compile and well-documented OpenCL C/C++ code examples.
 [OpenCL](https://www.khronos.org/registry/OpenCL/) (Open Computing Language) is a royalty-free framework for parallel programming of heterogeneous systems consisting of different processing units (*e.g.* CPU, GPU, FPGA, DSP).
-The purpose of this repository is to serve as a reference for everyone interested in learning how to use OpenCL C++ to develop portable applications based on parallel computing.
+The purpose of this repository is to serve as a reference for everyone interested in learning how to use OpenCL C/C++ to develop portable applications based on parallel computing.
 It was first created as a supplemental reference for the Hardware/Software Interface course offered by the [Computer Science Department](http://computacao.ufs.br/pagina/4193) of Universidade Federal de Sergipe during the first semester of 2019.

 ## Requeriments

 The examples in this repository require a valid implementation of OpenCL in your system.
 To install it, follow the next instructions according to your machine OS:

 ### Debian/Ubuntu

  Install OpenCl headers:

     sudo apt-get install opencl-headers

  Install OpenCL drivers according to your parallel computing device vendor: